 How to make the most of 2 days in Inverness

-It is free to visit the Culloden Battlefield, however there is a fantastic interactive centre on the site which costs a small fee.
-Be sure to visit the touching memorial cairn which is surrounded by the clan graves of 1,500 fallen Jacobite soldiers.
+It is free to visit the Culloden Battlefield, however, there is a fantastic interactive centre on the site which costs a small fee.
+Be sure to visit the memorial cairn which is surrounded by the clan graves of 1,500 fallen Jacobite soldiers.
 The clan graves are a haunting, yet touching tribute.

 Located a short drive away is the Clava Cairns.
 The Clava Cairns are ancient burial cairns that are around 4,000 years old.
 The three burial cairns are enclosed by stone circles, with standing stones dotted around them.
 Outlander fans or anyone interested in prehistoric Scotland will be enchanted by these bizarre yet beautiful tombs.
 Located near Clava Cairns is the Culloden Viaduct– just wander across the road to admire this mighty bridge.

 How to get here: From Culloden Battlefield it is just a five-minute drive.
 There isn’t a bus that takes you directly to Clava Cairns, but you can walk there following this route.
 You can also hire a taxi.

 >> Read more: What to pack for a trip to Scotland